 Allowed Custom Scopes.
 You have the default scopes and at the same time you can add your own custom scopes for your App Client.
 Client credentials flow will have access to Custom Scopes.

 If you want to dive deeper on each configuration you may visit the full documentation page.

 To enable this grant put a check on Implicit grant and click on Save Changes button.
 Also the App Client using this flow must NOT generate a Client Secret key, otherwise the authentication will not work.

 This is the simplest among the three supported flows.
 On successful sign in, the user pool tokens will be part of the Query string in your Callback URL as a response.
 Though it is easy to implement, the simplicity of this flow has a trade off when it comes to security, since it passes the token without any confirmation that it has been received by the client.

 Now we can quickly test the Implicit flow by using the Hosted UI.
 Click on Launch Hosted UI link at the bottom of the app settings panel.

 You will get redirected to a Sign In page.
-But before we can move forward with our test, let’s create a User first in our Pool.
+But before we can move forward with our test, we need to create a user first in our Pool.
 Under General Settings, go to Users and Groups.
 Then Click on Create User.

 Enter the Username and Temporary password, then click on Create User.

-Imagine that this is integrated with your application, the User gets redirected to the callback URL along with the Query parameters.
+Suppose that this integrates with your application, and the user gets redirected to the callback URL along with the Query parameters.

 const cognitoAuth = new URLSearchParams(window.location.search); const access_token = cognitoAuth.get('access_token'); const token_type = cognitoAuth.get('token_type');